jakub-swiniarski/jakub-swiniarski/README.md

 # Hi, I'm Jakub 👋
-## A Linux enthusiast and Vim user from Poland 🇵🇱
+## A GNU/Linux enthusiast and Vim user from Poland 🇵🇱

 ### Technologies I use
 Languages: <br/>